-Nothing is worse than new wood on building projects where you want an aged patina to blend into the scenery.
-The silver color of weathered wood isn't hard to achieve, although this isn't a finish to use on the next generation's heirloom models as it is too acidic.
+Nothing is worse than the mismatch of old against new wood on building projects where you want an aged patina to blend into the scenery.
+The silver color of weathered wood isn't hard to achieve, for full size or model projects, although this isn't a finish to use on the next generation's heirloom models as it is too acidic.
 The acidity isn't a problem for the wood items, but it will affect other items in contact with the wood, or enclosed in the same space (a model building?) so take care to seal the finish if you are using it around heritage pieces in a container.

 Creating a Simple Wood Aging Solution